Saving Files Properly in Windows (Save vs. Save As)

 ๐ก Troubleshooting & Tips

-If you can’t find a file you “saved,” check your
+- If you can’t find a file you “saved,” check your Downloads folder first.

-If it’s not there, the file may have been stored in a temporary system folder (AppData).
-Try reopening the attachment or downloading again, then use
+- If it’s not there, the file may have been stored in a temporary system folder (AppData).
+Try reopening the attachment or downloading again, then use Save As right away.

-Ask yourself: “Do I want this file long-term?”
-If yes, never rely on just
+- Ask yourself: “Do I want this file long-term?”
+If yes, never rely on just Save.

 Details